 If the school becomes aware of someone who has entered the school who has tested positive for COVID-19:

-Staff, students and visitors will be directed to seek testing at an Assessment Centre if they demonstrate any symptoms of COVID-19 or if they do not pass the self-assessment for any other reason.
-Testing will not take place at school.
+Staff, students and visitors will be directed to seek testing at an Assessment Centre if they demonstrate any symptoms of COVID-19 or if advised by Peel Public Health.
 Staff, students, parents and visitors will be expected to report the results of their COVID-19 test to the school Principal or Vice-Principal as soon as they are available so additional action can be taken if necessary.

 View resources from Trillium Health Partners for COVID-19 testing for kids ages 2 to 8 and older kids ages 8 to 17.